xch89820/backchart/README.md

 Run `grunt` to run tests locally and compile the JavaScript into `/dist`.

 #### Build JSDoc - `jsdoc`
-Run `jsdoc * ../README.md -d ../docs/jsdoc/` in `/src` directory, the API document will be find in the `docs/jsdoc` directory
+Run `jsdoc * ../README.md -d ../docs/jsdoc/ -t ../template/ -c jsdoc.conf` in `/src` directory, the API document will be find in the `docs/jsdoc` directory

 ## Release History
 0.1.0 Released